Skip to content

 The application you are developing or testing may require an interaction with Google Play Services (e.g.: in-app purchasing, advertising, etc.).
 If you really need them, you can use the packages provided by Open GApps.

-Minimal version badge
+Minimum version badge

 1. Go to the Device content panel: